 Most recently in December 2014, she moved down the dial where she is currently an on-air announcer at Z103.5 in Toronto.
-She also teaches radio at Centennial College within their Broadcasting & Film program, does freelance voice work and is also an freelance entertainment writer with the Regina Leader Post.
+She also teaches radio & on-air presentation at Centennial College within their Broadcasting & Film program, does freelance voice work and is also an freelance entertainment writer with the Regina Leader Post.

 When she’s not immersed in radio, you may find Logan spending time with friends & family, doing some healthy cooking, practicing Yoga, meditating, reading (music biographies are her fave) – in fact, anything music related, playing with her pug Aura, catching up on her PVR or supporting such worthy causes as The Alzheimer’s Society in memory of her grandmother.